MTY Food Group: A Once In A Lifetime Opportunity (OTCMKTS:MTYFF)

 MTY is a stock that has usually been expensive compared to its earnings.
 The reason behind that is the company is a fast-growing one that has returned astounding growth for those who have maintained their position as stockholders.
 The recent COVID-19 crisis produced panic among investors, but the company has enough cash to keep going, so its survivability is not in question.
 An eventual second wave is priced in before it becomes a reality.

 Given the share discount of more than 65%, this represents a perfect opportunity to add this stock to any portfolio.
 Investors considering investing in MTY should consider two possibilities.
 You can invest all at once in the company, adding one definitive position, or invest half of the resources that you are willing to invest, waiting for a further drop in share price given the recent high volatility that the share price has shown since February 2020.
 In both cases, the price is highly undervalued given the recent panic by investors who believe a second coronavirus crisis is just around the corner.
-Personally, I would invest everything at once and would not mind too much about another selloff, since the current price gives investors a 3% fast-growing yield in a well-diversified company that can be held for many, many years from today.
+Personally, I would invest everything at once and would not mind too much about another selloff, since the current price gives investors a potential 3% fast-growing yield in a well-diversified company that can be held for many, many years from today.
+Patience is likely to be highly rewarded in the medium term for MTY stockholders.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.